MagicFoundation/Alcinoe/README.md

 Alcinoe
 =======

+At the heart of **Alcinoe** is a belief in empowering developers to create fast, modern, and seamless applications without the typical bottlenecks of complexity or performance limitations.
+We believe that development should be focused on **innovation**, not fighting against the constraints of your tools.
+Alcinoe is built with the philosophy that every developer deserves the **best performance**, the **freedom to customize**, and the **power to deliver exceptional user experiences** across platforms—all while maintaining **independence** from the dominance of GAFA (Google, Apple, Facebook, Amazon).

-**Alcinoe** is a comprehensive library of both visual and non-visual components for Delphi.
-These components are freely available for use in commercial, shareware, freeware, and open-source projects. **Alcinoe** is fully compatible with **Delphi Athens 12.2**.
+**Alcinoe** is fully compatible with **Delphi Athens 12.2**.
 If you find this library helpful, please consider giving it a star on GitHub.
 It’s free and greatly supports the project’s visibility and growth.